 Question 3) Has number of full fare uses decreased while subway fares increased?

-These questions will enable us to see how activity is in NYC as well as examine how fare increases have affected toll payments.
+These questions will enable us to see how traffic activity is in NYC as well as examine how fare increases have affected toll payments.
 One can use this data to better predict how people will use MTA as fares increase and traffic flow for better monitoring.

 Data Acquisition: